pmilet/domainevents/README.md

   Match match = new Match(dispatcher);
   Outcome outcome = new Outcome(dispatcher);
    ```
+  Note: Normally you will register the DomainEventDispatcher instance in your IoC container.

+  ## 3. Trigger domain events from your business logic

   To trigger an event immediately we should use the Publish method:

   ```cs
     //publish an event notifying that the match ended and Player1 is the winner _bus.Publish<MatchEnded>(new MatchEnded(PlayerType.Player1));
  ```
- To record a delayed event we should use the Add method :
+ To add a delayed event we should use the Add method :

   ```cs
     //delayed event to notify of the move choosen by the player